design-first/system-designer-documentation/docs/Quick Start.md

 ![Image Alt](../../img/quick-start-14.png)

 You will be able to:
-* zoom in/out ,
+* zoom in/out or
-* move the diagram to explore the model or
+* move the diagram to explore the model.
-* export it to SVG.

 >You can also view the **Component diagram** and **Graph diagram** (if your system is a Graph) of your system.